Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation: Results

 \subsection{Evolution of relative red and blue fractions in different cosmic web environments}

-The red and blue fractions provide the proportion of two populations in any particular environment.
-We can use the relative red fraction (RRF) and the relative blue fraction (RBF) to study the relative abundance of red and blue galaxies in various cosmic web environments.
-The RRF and RBF are respectively defined as $RRF=\frac{(n_R)_i}{\sum_{i=1}^4 (n_R)_i}$ and $RBF=\frac{(n_B)_i}{\sum_{i=1}^4 (n_B)_i}$, where $(n_R)_i$ and $(n_B)_i$ are the numbers of red and blue galaxies in $i^{th}$-type environment.
-Here $i$ runs from $1$ to $4$ covering 4-types of cosmic web environment.
 We examine the evolution of the RRF and RBF across different cosmic web environments, as shown in the top and bottom left panels of \autoref{fig:rrbfrac}.
-The RRF and RBF represent the proportions of red and blue galaxies, respectively, within a specific environment compared to other cosmic environments.
 The top and bottom left panels of \autoref{fig:rrbfrac} reveal that in filaments and sheets, the RRF decreases and the RBF increases with decreasing redshift.
 Conversely, clusters show an opposite trend where the RRF increases and the RBF decreases as redshift decreases.
 Throughout the entire redshift range, filaments consistently have the highest RBF.
 At lower redshifts ($z<1$), clusters exhibit the highest RRF compared to other environments.

 The middle and right panels of \autoref{fig:rrbfrac} present the RRF and RBF for lower and higher mass bins, respectively.
 The trends observed in the lower mass bin mirror those of the entire sample, given that most galaxies belong to the lower mass category.
 In the higher mass bin, the behavior of the RRF and RBF is less intuitive.
 Specifically, both RRF and RBF decrease in clusters with decreasing redshift, while they increase in filaments and sheets.
 For higher mass galaxies, clusters have higher RRF and RBF than filaments at earlier times ($z>1$), but this trend reverses at $z\sim 1$, with filaments surpassing clusters in both RRF and RBF.
 This counter-intuitive result can be explained by examining the relative proportions of galaxies in different cosmic web environments.